The other day I read the story of Patacara in Anna Prajna Douglas’s words from The Hidden Lamp. As follows (partially paraphrased):

 “O noble lady,” Buddha spoke softly, “be mindful.”

 At his compassionate words, Patacara experienced a sense of normalcy and instantly realized that she was stark naked.
 A man offered his cloak and she covered herself.
-She narrated the tragedy and begged Buddha to help her.
+She narrated all the tragedies and begged Buddha to help her.

 “I can’t help you,” Buddha said.
 “No one can.
 For countless lives you have wept for loved ones.
 Your tears could fill the four oceans.
 But no one can be a secure hiding place from suffering.
 Knowing this, a wise person walks the path of awakening.”

 Her whole being was overwhelmed with a deep sense of peace at Buddha’s words and in his presence.
 The sage then spoke the following verses from the Dhammapada (288-289):

 “There are no sons to give shelter, no father, no family for one seized by Death, no shelter among kin.
 Conscious of this, the wise, restrained by virtue, should clear the path that goes to Nirvana.”

 She was ordained in his sangha and Buddha instructed her to meditate on impermanence.

 “Patacara,” he said, “everyone dies one day.
 All human beings must die.
 It is better to see the truth of impermanence even for just a moment than to live for a hundred years and not know it.”

 Impermanence is the essence of existence.
 Our world, this universe is surviving and intact because it’s constantly changing.
 And at the root of our struggles is the quest for permanence, to somehow vainly ensure that any good in our lives must remain as is.
 Harmony and evolution, however, flourish on a different principle — the principle of freedom.